How to Bleed Yamaha Grizzly 700 Brakes

 Step 6.
 Pump the brake lever several times, then open the bleeder valve with an 8mm wrench.

-NOTE: When you bleed the brakes manually, what you’re doing is building brake pressure through the brake lever and releasing it through the bleed valve.
+NOTE: When you bleed the brakes manually, you’re building brake pressure through the brake lever and releasing it through the bleed valve.

 Step 7.
 Close the valve and repeat Step 6.

-NOTE: Be mindful of the level in the reservoir through the process.
+NOTE: Check the level in the reservoir throughout the process.
 It should take about three full reservoirs to clean the system out.

 Step 8.
 Repeat the process on the other side.